matteolc/rails-api-template/README.md

 }
 ```

+**Note** Since there is no session information and every call to the REST API requires authentication, caching is used to improve performance and avoid
+excessive hits to the database.
+Upon login the user is cached with an expiration time of 5 minutes.

 Whenever the user wants to access a protected route or resource, the user agent should send the JWT in the Authorization header using the Bearer schema:

 `Authorization: Bearer <token>`